sithumpabodha/NIC_to_DOB-Convert-Android-Project/README.md

-"# nic_to_dob-convertor-android-app-project"
+NIC to Date Of Birth and Gender ( Sri Lankan NIC only)

+To Modify,
-add to Android Studio to view and modify the project.
+Add to Android Studio

-to install the Android app NIC_to_DOB\app\release\app-release.apk
+To install the Android app NIC_to_DOB\app\release\app-release.apk